+Nov‘09: LNPAWG meeting discussion, indicated that this change order will be implemented along in the release containing NANC 440 and NANC 441.

 Business Need:

 As indicated in NANC 412, doc-only FRS updates, two attributes are not included in the Notification BDD file, even though they are part of the actual notification that is sent to the SOA.
 With this change order (action item 0906-02), those two attributes will be added to the BDD file, Business Type and Timer Type for Object Creation Notifications, so that the CMIP notification and the BDD file are consistent.